-Your marital status can affect everything from loan payments to potential tax breaks.
-Understanding how your marriage impacts the student loans you or your partner might be bringing into the marriage will help you craft a repayment plan and get ahead of your other financial goals—so you can focus on enjoying your recently married bliss.
+Your marital status can affect everything from loan payments to tax breaks.
+Understanding how marriage impacts student loans (yours or your partner’s) can help you craft a new repayment plan and get ahead of your other financial goals.
+That way, you can focus on more urgent matters, like who’s making dinner tonight.

 How Marriage and Student Loans Can Affect Your Taxes

-According to the IRS, as of the 2018 tax year, a single (or head of household, or qualifying widow/er) person with a modified adjusted gross income (MAGI) of $80,000 or lower may be able to deduct up to $2,500 of qualified student loan interest paid in a given year.
-(Eligible MAGI for married filing jointly for this deduction is $165,000.)
+According to the IRS, as of the 2021 tax year, a single person (or head of household) with a modified adjusted gross income (MAGI) under $85,000 may be able to deduct up to $2,500 of qualified student loan interest paid in a given year.
+(Eligible MAGI for married filing jointly for this deduction is under $170,000.)

-If you want to help your spouse with their student loan repayment, whether they have federal or private student loans, you can.
-If your spouse took out a loan before the marriage, typically that loan still belongs to the original borrower.
-If you’d prefer that both your names are on the loan, and you want to be equally responsible for the debt, you could consider refinancing.
+If you want to help your spouse with their student loan repayment, whether they have private or federal loans, you can.
+When one spouse takes out a loan before the marriage, typically that loan still belongs to the original borrower.
+However, you can choose to put both your names on the loan, and be equally responsible for the debt, by refinancing together.

-This gets you a brand-new loan under both of your names.
-You may even be able to qualify for a lower interest rate or a better term when you refinance.
+Refinancing student loans gets you a brand-new loan in both your names.
+At the same time, you may be able to qualify for a lower interest rate or better terms.
 However, you will forfeit your federal student loan benefits if you refinance federal loans with a private lender.

 Marriage Could Complicate Your Income-Driven Repayment Plan

-And filing separately also means you’ll no longer be able to qualify for the Earned Income Tax Credit, the American Opportunity Credit, and Lifetime Learning Credit.
+Filing separately also means you’ll no longer be able to qualify for the Earned Income Tax Credit, the American Opportunity Credit, and Lifetime Learning Credit.
 There is no one blanket answer for every married couple.
-Given the complexity of tax law, and that we are not accountants or tax attorneys, you’ll likely want to ask a tax professional to determine which option is best for you both.
+Given the complexity of tax law, you’ll want to consult a tax professional to determine which option is best for you both.

 Tips for Tackling Student Loan Debt Together

-So what’s the best strategy for taking down student loans without letting them clobber your marriage?
-Here are five tips for proactively – and collaboratively – running a play that could help lead to the big pay-off: a debt-free happily ever after.
+So what’s the best strategy for paying down student loans without letting them come between you and your spouse?
+Here are five tips to a debt-free happily ever after.

 Tip #1: Create Your Big Financial Picture